peteroupc/html3dutil/tutorials/colors.md

     * Blues have hue 240 (8 o&#8217;clock); and
     * Magentas have hue 300 (10 o&#8217;clock).

 * **Saturation**, or vividness, ranges from 0% to 100%.
 100% stands for the purest, most vivid color.
 The lower the number, the greater the amount of gray in the color.
-0% means the color is completely gray.
+0% means the color is totally gray.
 Therefore, ***to desaturate a color***, simply lower the amount of saturation.

 * **Lightness** is also a value ranging from 0% to 100%.
 It expresses the amount of black or white in the color.
 0% means fully black, 100% means fully white, and 50% means the color contains neither black nor white.  ***To darken a color***, lower the lightness, and ***to lighten a color***, raise the lightness.